Oregon-State-AI-Club/Reinforcement_learning_2023_2024/README.md

 3. I don't know which algorithm we are going to use, however we can train them in parallel using the ray library.
 This is going to be done at the end though, not a current concern.

+## The Resources.

+1. https://arxiv.org/pdf/1312.5602.pdf.
+I think that this is a well known paper, though they use convolutional network and input the visual information.
+I am not sure if we can implement it in this term.
+The other way to do it is to get the state information from the simulator which is more like the way OpenAI Gym environment work.

+2. https://www.youtube.com/watch?v=suEjzb8Qmls&list=PLwQpgP0y-0JhEgfy39QfHzxGmdq9ilM8J.
+This is a lecture series from the past.
+I think that this is from a Reinforcement Learning class from a professor at OSU at 2019.
+It is a good resource.

+3. https://www.youtube.com/watch?v=jds0Wh9jTvE&list=PL_iWQOsE6TfVYGEGiAOMaOzzv41Jfm_Ps&index=9.
+This is also very well known, it is long, however I think that Lecture 4 might be quite relevant.